 - a.
-Attendance of a minimum of 100% of the workshop meetings.
-A student who arrives after the official starting time of the meeting or leaves before the ending time of the meeting can be considered not to have attended.
-If a student has not complied with the attendance obligation the student will be able to apply for a compensatory assignment; - b.
-At least sufficient grades for the Research Proposal Workshop.
-The workshop is passed when a grade of 6.0 or higher has been obtained.
+Attendance of a minimum of 85% of the group meetings.
+A student who arrives after the official starting time of the workshop or leaves before the end of the meeting can be considered not to have attended.
+If a student has not complied with the attendance obligation but has not missed more than one meeting extra than allowed, the student will be able to apply for a compensatory assignment; - b.
+Timely and satisfactory completion of the required assignments.